Joseph Frederick Wallet DesBarres: Seven Years' War

 In 1756 DesBarres sailed to North America and was with Edward Boscawen's fleet when it attacked the Fortress of Louisbourg in 1758.
 He distinguished himself by capturing a French entrenchment at Kennington Cove.
 Soon he was put to work charting the Gulf of St. Lawrence and the approaches to Quebec, information that would be used the following year in James Wolfe's assault on the City of Quebec.
 In 1760 he was at Halifax to prepare plans for the city's defences and naval yard.

-Jonathan Binney and DesBarres met the Mi'kmaw chiefs at Arichat, Nova Scotia, in 1761, and concluded a lasting peace.
+Jonathan Binney and DesBarres met the Mi'kmaq chiefs at Arichat, Nova Scotia, in 1761, and concluded a lasting peace.

 By 1762 he was sent to Newfoundland to survey Harbour Grace and Carbonear and to draw up plans for new harbour defences to replace those destroyed by the French.
 James Cook was sent as his assistant.
 (DesBarres may have met Cook earlier at either Louisbourg or Halifax.)

 Castle Frederick

-DesBarres established an 8000 acre estate at Falmouth, Nova Scotia, known as Castle Frederick, which served as his base of operations from 1764 until he returned to England in 1773.
+DesBarres established an 8000 acre estate at Falmouth, Nova Scotia, known as Castle Frederick, which served as his base of operations from 1764 until he returned to England in 1773 having completed his survey using HMS Diligent schooner.
 The 1770 Nova Scotia census indicates Castle Frederick had a staff of 41 men, 13 women, 5 boys, and 33 girls.
 One of the women, Mary Cannon, served as housekeeper and manager of Castle Frederick from 1764 to 1794.
 She also administered tenant farmers on DesBarres' land holdings of 20000 acre in Tatamagouche, 40000 acre in New Brunswick and approximately 15000 acre in Maccan, Nappan, and Minudie.
 His Tatamagouche holdings formed the western coastal boundary of the Philadelphia grant.